wednesday-solutions/hapi-swagger/usageguide.md

 ## Caching

 It can take some time to create the `swagger.json` data if your server has many complex routes.
-So `hapi-swagger` can cache its `swagger.json` data.
+So `hapi-swaggerui` can cache its `swagger.json` data.
 The cache options are those of Hapi

 ```javascript